Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Extensions

-where $\eta_{g_it}$ denotes the fixed effect specific to group $g_i$ at time $t$.
+where $\eta_{g_i t}$ denotes the fixed effect specific to group $g_i$ at time $t$.
 Compared with the model in Section~\ref{sec:fe}, this specification accommodates time-varying unobserved confounders that may differ systematically across groups.
 The grouped structure ensures parsimony by restricting the heterogeneity to evolve along $G$ latent trajectories rather than across $N$ individual units.
 A similar model, though with homogeneous slopes, appears as Extension~2 in the supplementary material of \citet{bonhomme_grouped_2015}.

-Because $\eta_{g_it}$ varies over time, the Two-Step Kmeans (TSK) estimator is no longer applicable.
-We therefore extend the Panel Clusterwise Regression (PCR) estimator to jointly estimate group-specific slopes and group-time fixed effects.
-This is done by applying Algorithm \ref{algo:panel_kmeans} by extending the explanatory variables vector $\mathbf{X}_{it}$ with time dummies.
+Because $\eta_{g_i t}$ varies over time, the TSK estimator is no longer applicable.
+We therefore extend the PCR estimator to estimate group-specific slopes and group-time fixed effects jointly.
+This is done by applying Algorithm \ref{algo:panel_KMeans} by extending the explanatory variables vector $X_{it}$ with time dummies.
 The rest of the procedure for GFE remains identical to PCR.

+The variance estimator for the GFE procedure follows the same score-based construction, after eliminating the group-time effects by the Frisch--Waugh--Lovell transformation.
+Let $\hat{e}^{\mathrm{GFE}}_{it} = y_{it} - X_{it}'\hat{\theta}_{g,D} - \hat{\eta}_{gt}$ denote the GFE residuals and define the within-group cross-sectionally demeaned regressors:

+which purge the group-time effects period by period.
+Since $\sum_{i} \mathbf{1}\{\hat{g}_{i,D}=g\}\,\breve{X}_{it} = 0$ for every $t$, the group-time effects drop out of the score, and the estimation error of the GFE slope estimator around its target conditional on the estimated group memberships is the time average of